We look at how employers can focus on supporting employees who need greater flexibility in their lives.

 Lead From The Front

 Ultimately, it goes without saying that if you want your employees to act a certain way or promote certain behaviours, you need to model them from the bottom to the top.
 Managers who do this, leaving unease at the door, will make employees feel valued and will boost discretionary effort down the line.

 If managers joke about part-timers or show any kind of bias towards full-time employees over part-timers, for example, you’re on to a losing streak.
 It may be worth investing in additional unconscious bias training for your staff to help the business ‘walk the talk’.

 Here at Ten2Two, we work with forward-thinking employers who already offer flexibility for their employees and see the daily benefit of loyal, committed staff – after all, we’re moving towards an age where the four-day working week is very much on the table, and in some cases, is already being trialled.

 If you foster a workplace culture that promotes mental wellbeing, health and wellness and employee engagement generally, with flexibility a major part of this, your business will flourish.
 You’ll retain and attract talent and develop longer-lasting bonds with your people.
 And as Richard Branson says, his people come first, customers second.

-Ten2Two is a flexible and part-time recruitment agency, set up to help the swathes of professional mums (and a growing number of dads!) lining our playgrounds to find work that fits around their family life.
+Ten2Two is a flexible and part-time recruitment agency.
+It was set up to help the swathes of professional mums (and a growing number of dads!) lining our playgrounds, to find work that fits around their family life.
 It was one of the first agencies to address the concern of the lack of rewarding, local roles for professional women in their child rearing years.
 To see if we can help you, get in touch today.